ckamerin/recommender_system/README.md

 # Project Discontinued
-Decided to focus efforts on a new project.
-This served mostly as an educational opportunity with GANs and Neural Networks for prediction
+This served mostly as an opportunity to play with with GANs and Neural Networks for prediction